grebnoks/wishlistRestAPI/README.md

 # wishlistRestAPI
-basic spring boot app rest api configured to run on AWS the UI is angular code that is in another repo. it is built there with bg build --prod and put in src/main/resources/static simple controller serves index.html when user hits root
+basic spring boot app rest api configured to run on AWS

+the UI is angular code that is in another repo.

+it is built there with 'ng build --prod' and put in src/main/resources/static

+simple controller serves angular's index.html when user hits root

 # setup
 when running localy use -Dspring.profiles.active=local